Semi-Supervised Laplace Learning on Stiefel Manifolds

+To reiterate, given a solution to \eqref{eq:rescaled_f}, $X^*$, one recovers a solution to \eqref{eq:cneqi} via the transformation $X^* C^{1/2} + \frac{1}{n}\mathbf{1}r^\top$.
+This is the key formulation of this paper.

-Note that this problem is a generalization of well-known problems that arise in trust-region methods, optimization of a nonconvex quadratic over a unit ball or sphere~\cite{sorensen82newtontrust,conn00trust}, i.e. problems of the form
+Note that \eqref{eq:rescaled_f} is a generalization of well-known problems that arise in trust-region methods, optimization of a nonconvex quadratic over a unit ball or sphere~\citep{sorensen82newtontrust,conn00trust}, i.e. problems of the form

 We define the Lagrangian of \eqref{eq:rescaled_f} where $\Lambda\in \mathbb{R}^{k\times k}$ are the Lagrange multipliers:

 The first-order condition is then